-Otto Preminger’s 1944 film Laura, One of the most stylish, moody, and witty film Noirs ever made, is still as enchanting as ever.
+Otto Preminger’s 1944 film Laura, starring Dana Andrews, Gene Tierney and Clifton Webb, is one of the most stylish, moody, and witty film Noirs ever made.

-Well it appears to be a scene that we have seen in hundreds of romantic dramas, But, Once you hear the context, everything changes.
-That is:
+Well, it appears to be a scene that we have seen in hundreds of romantic dramas, But everything changes once you understand the context of this scene, which is that:

 Now to get back to the scene, once McPherson had settled in front of Laura’s portrait, Waldo Lydecker(Clifton Webb) walks in to the room.
 Waldo happened to be Laura’s lover; her Svengali actually, who groomed and mentored her into this beautiful Ad designer.
 Waldo is an acerbic, effete dandy who has a way with words.
 He engages in some caustic banter with McPherson, in the course of which Waldo warns McPherson that if he continues in his obsession, he would soon end up in a mental asylum and perhaps even they may not be able to cure his illness.
 Waldo leaves and McPherson falls asleep in front of Laura’s portrait.
 The camera slowly zooms in on him and then slowly zooms out, and as the camera is slowly zooming out, we see the doors open and Laura(Gene Tierney) ,in flesh and blood, walks into the frame.
 As in a fairy tale, Laura’s portrait has come to life.
 McPherson wakes up and rubs his eyes.
 Is this his dream or is this real?